rmit-ir/GRAG-LiveRAG/scripts/aws/README.md

 > Leaving the GPU resources running can incur big costs, so make sure to stop it on time.
 >
 > Actively check at <https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks>
-> to see if there are any llm_xxx stacks running, in case they are yours, delete them.
+> to see if there are any llm_xxx stacks running, in case they are yours and not deleted or being deleted, delete them.

 Extra commands: